 - Faster identification of problems

 This is another hallmark of an Agile methodology.
 Rather than waiting until a months-long project is completed and ready for launch to identify and sort out issues, agile teams are able to identify problems as they arise and respond to them in kind.
+The Agile marketing process enables a rapid response to roadblocks.

 - Easier, more effective management of shifting priorities and needs

 Along with rooting out problems before they have a chance to grow and compound, Agile marketing allows teams to quickly respond to changes in messaging, project priorities, or company needs on the fly.
+Agile framework continuously improves processes and results in real-time.

 - Greater focus and sense of ownership